-CH1_ZA Culvert Extension / Groyne and Beach Nourishment Location(s): Surfside West Beach (Dog Beach) Coastal threat(s) to be a addressed: Beach Erosion / Shoreline Recession Outcome of CMP Asses sment mended for inclusion in the CMP as the works result in: Likely increases Minor increases Significant alter Protrusion into ations to the entrance of a Class 3 stream and Type 1 Fisheries habitat. a Habitat Protection Zone of Batemans Marine Park.
-In addition, the protecti without the negative im works (option CH1_ZB) through ongoing nourish operations (option CH1 on of Wharf Road and the adjoining area from erosion can be achieved pacts above through the implementation of road and culvert protection and a flood levee (option CH4_D).
-Beach amenity will also be protected hment when sand is available from Clyde River navigation dredging L), Costs: The construction of the structure would be a single upfront capital cost with ongoing maintenance of the structure required.
+CH1_ZA Culvert Extension / Groyne and Beach Nourishment

+Location(s): Surfside West Beach (Dog Beach)

+Coastal threat(s) to be addressed: Beach Erosion / Shoreline Recession

+The option is not recommended for inclusion in the CMP as the works result in:

+- Likely increases in the frequency of Wharf Road overtopping from catchment flow. - Minor increases in catchment flood levels upstream of Wharf Road. - Significant alterations to the entrance of a Class 3 stream and Type 1 Fisheries habitat. - Protrusion into a Habitat Protection Zone of Batemans Marine Park.

+In addition, the protection of Wharf Road and the adjoining area from erosion can be achieved without the negative impacts above through the implementation of road and culvert protection works (option CH1_ZB) and a flood levee (option CH4_D).
+Beach amenity will also be protected through ongoing nourishment when sand is available from Clyde River navigation dredging operations (option CH1_L),

+The construction of the structure would be a single upfront capital cost with ongoing maintenance of the structure required.
 Maintenance would include that of both a coastal and drainage structure and nourishment as required.

+Capital Cost: \$3,600,000

+Maintenance Costs: 2% of capital costs annually over life of structure

+Design Life: 50 years

+Option Description

-Capital Cost: \$3,600,000 Maintenance Costs: 2% of capital costs annually over life of structure Design Life: 50 years Option Description Construct a culvert exte Surfside West Beach (Do nsion that would also function as a groyne structure to retain sand on og Beach).
-Surfside West Beach (Do subject to large fluctuat River entrance and Pinn reshape and erode the b og Beach) was identified as being a beach with high usage, however, is ions in beach width as a result of the dynamic shoals between the Clyde acle Point, as well as flood flows out of Surfside Creek that regularly beach compartment.
-To stabilise the beach co dual purpose of moving groyne to anchor the wo ompartment, a culvert extension has been assessed that would have a the Surfside Creek outlet away (offshore) of the beach face and also act as estern end of Surfside West Beach (Dog Beach).
-Figure 1 provides an ind The structure would be icative alignment of the structure, with an anticipated shoreline response. approximately 90m long with its toe located below 0mAHD.
+Construct a culvert extension that would also function as a groyne structure to retain sand on Surfside West Beach (Dog Beach).

+Surfside West Beach (Dog Beach) was identified as being a beach with high usage, however, is subject to large fluctuations in beach width as a result of the dynamic shoals between the Clyde River entrance and Pinnacle Point, as well as flood flows out of Surfside Creek that regularly reshape and erode the beach compartment.

+To stabilise the beach compartment, a culvert extension has been assessed that would have a dual purpose of moving the Surfside Creek outlet away (offshore) of the beach face and also act as groyne to anchor the western end of Surfside West Beach (Dog Beach).

+Figure 1 provides an indicative alignment of the structure, with an anticipated shoreline response.
+The structure would be approximately 90m long with its toe located below 0mAHD.